Exabyte-io/documentation/docs/methods-directory/pseudopotential/overview.md

 ## [Precision](precision.md)

-We discuss the parameters that limit the [numerical precision](../../methods/precision.md) of the Plane-wave Pseudopotential Method [here](precision.md).
+We discuss the parameters that limit the [numerical precision](../../methods/precision.md) of the plane-wave pseudopotential method [here](precision.md).

 ## [Structured Representation](data.md)